Research

 Drafts of the following papers are available upon request:

-A paper about Aristotle’s doxographical survey in DA 1.2
+A paper about Aristotle’s doxographical survey in DA 1.2 (under review)

-A paper about Aristotle’s use of predication and scientific progress
+A paper about Aristotle’s use of predication and scientific progress (under review)

-A paper about Aristotle’s use of Why-questions in natural science
+A paper about Aristotle’s use of Why-questions in natural science (under review)

 A paper about the philosophical status of Plato’s account in the Timaeus